Frequently Asked Questions

 What do Exchange/Individual Programs cost?

 Exchange students are responsible for airfare, food, housing/rent, school supplies, any immigration costs (such as study permit application fees), and personal expenses.
 Students attending research or internship placements may pay some or all of these expenses; stipends may be available, depending on the program.
 Tentative costs are listed on each program page on our website, but these can vary greatly depending on your personal spending choices.
 Our advisors can connect you with study abroad alumni for support in building a realistic budget.
-You may also find our Exchanges on a Budget page helpful.

 What do Group Study Programs cost?